arcee-ai/arcee-python/README.md

 # Arcee

-The open source toolkit for finetuning and deploying LLMs
+The open source toolkit for finetuning and deploying LLMs :lotus:

 ### Finetune LLMS